 “The way you treat an injured worker can have a material impact on the life of the claim.” – Wesley Hyatt, Senior Vice President, Workers Compensation Claims

 2. Responsive follow-up leads to faster return-to-work

-With data showing that as many as 18 percent of injured workers never reach the ability to return to work in the same capacity, connecting frequently with progress check-ins and additional resources can inform a proactive – and realistic – post-recovery evaluation.
+With data showing that as many as 18% of injured workers never reach the ability to return to work in the same capacity, connecting frequently with progress check-ins and additional resources can inform a proactive – and realistic – post-recovery evaluation.

-Anticipating a worker’s needs in a holistic way demonstrates that his or her wellbeing is a priority, says Debbie Michel, Executive Vice President, National Insurance Risk Management, Liberty Mutual Insurance.
+Anticipating a worker’s needs in a holistic way demonstrates that their well-being is a priority, says Debbie Michel, Executive Vice President, National Insurance Risk Management, Liberty Mutual Insurance.
 “Think about the whole person, not just the specific injury,” she says.

-“Anticipating a worker’s needs in a holistic way demonstrates that his or her well-being is a priority.” – Debbie Michel, Executive Vice President, National Insurance Risk Management
+“Anticipating a worker’s needs in a holistic way demonstrates that their well-being is a priority.” – Debbie Michel, Executive Vice President, National Insurance Risk Management